Composite Bonding is commonly used to:

 The Bonding Procedure

-Once the proper color is decided upon, the dentist will “etch” or roughen the tooth’s surface.
+Once the proper color is decided upon, the dentist will ?etch? or roughen the tooth?s surface.
 A conditioning liquid is then applied to help the bonding material adhere to the tooth.
 The putty-like, tooth-colored resin will be applied and smoothed and molded to the proper shape.
 A laser or ultraviolet light will be utilized to harden the resin.
 There will likely be further trimming and shaping once the bonding material hardens.
-The dentist will then complete the process with polishing to match the sheen of the remainder of the tooth’s surface.
-For more information visit us at Bee Cave Dentist today.
+The dentist will then complete the process with polishing to match the sheen of the remainder of the tooth?s surface.

 The Benefits Of Composite Bonding Treatment